Chart Color Schemes

 Health performance in Bega is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most frequent medical issues are arthritis (11.0%) and mental health concerns (10.8%), while 59.5% report no medical ailments, comparable to Rest of NSW's 59.6%.
-Bega has 24.8%, or around 1,277 people aged 65 and over, lower than the 31.7% in Rest of NSW.
-Health outcomes among seniors show some challenges but perform better than the general population in health metrics.
+Approximately 47% (~2,399 people) have private health cover, which is lower than the national average of 55.7%.
+The most prevalent medical conditions are arthritis (11.0%) and mental health issues (10.8%).
+About 59.5% of residents report being completely clear of medical ailments, similar to the Rest of NSW at 59.6%.
+Bega has 24.8% (1,277 people) of residents aged 65 and over, lower than the 31.7% in the Rest of NSW.
+Despite this, health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health